google/xls/docs_src/dslx_reference.md

 ### update

-`update(array, index, new_value)` updates `array` by replacing the value previously at `index` with `new_value` and returns the updated array.
-Note that this is not an in-place update of the array, it is an "evolution" of the array value and it is up to the compiler to find places in which an in-place replacement is viable.
+`update(array, index, new_value)` returns a copy of `array` where `array[index]` has been replaced with `new_value`, and all other elements are unchanged.
+Note that this is *not* an in-place update of the array, it is an "evolution" of `array`.
+It is the compiler's responsibility to optimize by using mutation instead of copying, when it's safe to do.
+The compiler makes a best effort to do this, but can't guarantee the optimization is always made.

 ## Testing and Debugging